-This longitudinal study in people living with HIV in Lesotho investigated antibody responses to endemic HCoVs in conjunction with anti-SARS-CoV-2 antibodies during the first 2 waves of the pandemic, aiming to determine the following: (1) endemic HCoV seasonality in southern Africa, with peaks observed in winter and spring; (2) SARS-CoV-2 seroprevalence in the first 11⁄2 years of the pandemic, with peaks in seroprevalence in late 2020 and early 2021 mirroring major waves reported in southern Africa; (3) factors associated with SARS-CoV-2 seropositivity, notably identifying female sex and elevated BMI; and (4) factors associated with the strength of immunological response, observing a stronger response to SARS-CoV-2 with prior stronger response to endemic HCoVs.
+This longitudinal study in people living with HIV in Lesotho investigated antibody responses to endemic HCoVs in conjunction with anti-SARS-CoV-2 antibodies during the first two waves of the pandemic, aiming to determine: i) endemic HCoV seasonality in southern Africa, with peaks observed in winter/spring; ii) SARS-CoV-2 seroprevalence in the first one and a half years of the pandemic, with peaks in seroprevalence in late 2020/early 2021 mirroring major waves reported in southern Africa; iii) factors associated with SARS-CoV-2 seropositivity, notably identifying female sex and elevated BMI; and iv) factors associated with the strength of immunological response, observing a stronger response to SARS-CoV-2 upon prior stronger response to endemic HCoVs.

-Prior data on HCoV seasonality in southern Africa are limited.
-Most previous studies focus on specific, symptomatic populations-notably young children with influenzalike illness [8, 9, 20, 21]-and few provide serological data.
+Prior data on HCoV seasonality in southern Africa is limited.
+Most previous studies focus on specific, symptomatic populations - notably young children with influenza-like illness[8,9,20,21], and few provide serological data.
 In the present analysis, antibody responses to endemic HCoVs appear to increase over time and peak in winter and spring.
-This largely corresponds to reported findings on endemic HCoV seasonality in temperate climates (such as Lesotho) [22] and matches data from southern Africa for OC43 and HKU1, whereas peaks in warmer months have been reported for NL63 and 229E [8, 9].
-For SARS-CoV-2, we observed a strong increase in seroprevalence in late 2020 and early 2021, reflecting a major wave in southern Africa and largely aligning with previous reports [7].
+This largely corresponds with reports on endemic HCoV seasonality in temperate climates (such as Lesotho)[22], and matches data from southern Africa for OC43 and HKU1, whereas peaks in warmer months have been reported for NL63 and 229E[8,9].
+For SARS-CoV-2, we observed a strong increase in seroprevalence in late 2020 and early 2021, reflecting a major wave in southern Africa and largely aligning with previous reports[7].